Pete Stauber: Personal life

 Stauber and his brothers run the Stauber Brothers Military Heroes Hockey Camp, a summer program for children with parents in the military.
 The six co-own the Duluth Hockey Company, which began as a sporting goods retailer but since 2015 has specialized in hockey-related merchandise.
 During the COVID-19 pandemic, the company received over $86,000 in relief funds from the Paycheck Protection Program.

-As one of his sons has Down syndrome, Stauber has advocated for continuing medical research of the genetic disorder.
-He received the Quincy Jones Exceptional Advocacy Award from the Global Down Syndrome Foundation in 2023.
+One of his sons has Down syndrome, and Stauber has advocated for continuing medical research into the disorder.
+In 2023, he received the Quincy Jones Exceptional Advocacy Award from the Global Down Syndrome Foundation.

 While on police duty in 1995, Stauber was shot and lightly wounded in the head when a bullet entered his squad car.